RAT POISON (BROMETHALIN-BASED RODENTICIDE)

 THE WAR AGAINST RODENTS

 Bromethalin was supposed to represent a better choice.
 Because only small amounts are needed to kill a rodent, a predator is unlikely to be harmed by consuming a bromethalin-poisoned rodent.
 This is good news for owls, hawks, and other rat-consuming wildlife.
-For dogs and cats, however, this is only a small advantage as the anticoagulant rodenticides had an antidote in case of accidental poisoning while bromethalin has none and bromethalin products are readily palatable to dogs and cats.
+For dogs and cats, however, this is only a small advantage as pets commonly consume the insecticide directly.
+Anticoagulant rodenticides had an antidote in case of accidental poisoning while bromethalin has none and bromethalin products are readily palatable to dogs and cats.

 With anticoagulant rodenticides becoming less available, bromethalin has captured the home rat poison market and has created a new hazard for pets to contend with.

 WHAT DOES BROMETHALIN DO?